httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Where a response requires a `Location` header field to be included, all interim and final response messages for the same request MUST contain an identical `Location` value.
 However, final responses including the `Upload-Complete: ?1` header field are exempt from this requirement because they are the result of processing the transferred representation and the `Location` value does not necessarily represent the upload location.
 Where the `Location` value is expected to be identical across multiple messages, clients SHOULD verify this.
 If verification fails, clients SHOULD abort the current request and cancel the upload ({{upload-cancellation}}).

+The server SHOULD include the `Upload-Complete` ({{upload-complete}}) header field in the response to indicate whether it is the result of processing the uploaded representation.

 The server might not process the entire request content when the upload is interrupted, for example because of dropped connection or canceled request.
 In this case, the server SHOULD append as much of the request content as possible to the upload resource, allowing the client to resume the upload from where it was interrupted.
 In addition, the upload resource MUST NOT be considered complete then.

 ### Examples {#upload-creation-example}